Chicago Museums Offering Free Admission for MLK Day

 The Adler is offering free general admission to all Illinois residents, and All-Access Passes are available at $17.95 for adults and $16.95 for children.

-The world’s best museum will host a drop-in art making activity from 10:30 to 3:00.
+The world’s best museum will host a drop-in art-making activity from 10:30 to 5:00.
 The family-friendly affair will allow you to create your own symbols of friendship and peace.
+The Art Institute also invites you to check out their exhibit Night Comes Tenderly, Black, which highlights the work of Chicago photographer Dawoud Bey.

-Not only is MSI free on Martin Luther King Day, it’s free to Illinois residents every weekday in January.
+Not only is MSI free on Martin Luther King Day, but it’s also free to Illinois residents every weekday in January and February.
 Special exhibits will still require purchase, though they’re relatively cheaper than usual.
-Adult tickets are $9, Children are $7, and Seniors are $9.

 Not only is the museum offering free admission, its remembering the life of Dr. Martin Luther King by hosting a production of The MLK Project: The Fight for Civil Rights and a musical performance by the Chicago Chamber Choir.
 Visitors will also be greeted with storytelling and crafts in remembrance Dr. King.